 December 16, 2018 /

-Two main documents are required for Australian couples who want to get married in Italy with legally effects in Australia.
+Two primary documents are required for Australian couples who want to get married in Italy.

-this can be requested to the Italian Embassy or to he nearest Italian Consulate in the state where you live in Australia.
+This can be requested to the Italian Embassy or to the nearest Italian Consulate in the state where you live in Australia.

-- NULLA OSTA: In addition to the Atto Notorio, an Australian citizen who intends to get married in Italy will need to make a Sworn Declaration (Nulla Osta) at the Australian Embassy in Rome or the at the Australian Consulate in Milan stating that there are no impediments to the wedding.
+- AFFIDAVIT: In addition to the Atto Notorio, an Australian citizen who intends to get married in Italy will need to make a Sworn Declaration (affidavit) at the Australian Embassy in Rome or the at the Australian Consulate in Milan stating that there are no impediments to the wedding.

-Briefly, the affidavit (in Italian the so-called) Nulla Osta declares that there are no obstacles to get married in italy and must be signed, whether you are single, divorced or widowed, in the presence of an Australian Consular officer at the Australian Embassy in Rome or at the Australian Consulate in Milan.
+Briefly, the affidavit (in Italian the so-called) Nulla Osta declares that there are no obstacles to get married in Italy and must be signed, whether you are single, divorced, or widowed, in the presence of an Australian Consular officer at the Australian Embassy in Rome or at the Australian Consulate in Milan.

 A Nulla Osta sworn outside of the Italian territory is not valid for use in Italy.

-Besides, if you have been married previously, you will need to prove the termination of the previous marriage.
+Besides, if you have previously married, you will need to prove the previous marriage’s termination.

-The consular officer who will be present at your signature of the Nulla Osta will need to see, where applicable, your original divorce certificate or the death certificate of your late spouse.
+The consular officer who will be present at your signature of the Affidavit/Nulla Osta will need to see, where applicable, your original divorce certificate or the death certificate of your late spouse.

-Please note that, following the Italian rules in the subject of marriage, a divorced woman who desires to marry again within 300 days of the date of her divorce, must seek authorization from an Italian Judge in order to get married in Italy.
+Please also note that, following the Italian rules on marriage, a divorced woman who desires to marry again within 300 days of her divorce date must seek authorization from an Italian Judge to get married in Italy.

-Once you have obtained the Nulla Osta, it will have to be legalised by the Ufficio Legalizzazioni of the Prefettura.
+Once you have obtained the Nulla Osta, it will have to be legalized by the Ufficio Legalizzazioni of the Prefettura.

 - CIVIL CEREMONY:

-After all this, you or your wedding planner on your behalf, will now take the Atto Notorio and Nulla Osta to the Ufficio Matrimoni, in the Italian city where you’ve planned to marry.
+After all this, you or your wedding planner on your behalf will now take the Atto Notorio, and the affidavit/Nulla Osta to the Municipality selected in the Italian city where you’ve planned to marry.

 At this time, an appointment to lodge your Declaration of Intent to Marry will be given, and another for the day of the wedding ceremony.

-You will receive your marriage certificate before the wedding ceremony or you will receive it immediately after the ceremony.
+You will receive your marriage certificate before the wedding ceremony or receive it immediately after the ceremony.

-After your wonderful ceremony, hopefully after your amazing reception, you will have to affix an Apostille to the Italian Marriage certificated by the Italian authorities at the Prefettura of the city where you get married, so that it can be legally valid once you’ll be back Australia.
+To get your marriage certificate recognized, you will have to affix an Apostille to the Italian Marriage certificated by the Italian authorities at the competent Prefettura of the city where you get married to be legally valid once you are back in Australia.

-If one of the two of you is Italian or is an Australian citizen with Italian residency, the Italian authorities may require that Banns that will be posted for at least two weeks before the date of the wedding.
+Please note that if one of the two of you is Italian or is an Australian citizen with Italian residency, the Italian authorities may require that Banns be posted for at least two weeks before the wedding date.